Urban Pulse Privacy Policy

 To comply with the Spam Act 2003 (Cth) and ACMA's industry guidance:

-- Marketing emails and SMS are only sent where you have consented (Section 10).
+- Marketing emails and SMS are sent only where you have consented.

-- Every commercial electronic message identifies Urban Pulse Strategies Pty Ltd as the sender, includes our ABN, includes a current physical Australian postal address, and includes a functional unsubscribe (email) or opt-out (SMS) facility.
+- Every commercial electronic message identifies Urban Pulse Strategies Pty Ltd as the sender, includes our ABN, includes a current physical Australian postal address, and includes a functional unsubscribe or opt-out facility.

 - Unsubscribe and opt-out requests are honoured within five business days.